WXUXIN/Data-Engineer-Internship-Tech-Test-/README.md

 1. An event qualifies as a "Past event in April 2019" if its start date is within April, regardless of the end date.
 2. Event dates will always follow the "YYYY-MM-DD" format.
 3. Zomato's country code remains consistent.
-4. 20 restaurants in the city "Dummy" with Country Code 17 are considered anomalies, but they won't be removed to preserve data completeness.
+4. There are 20 restaurants located in the city labeled "Dummy" with the Country Code 17.
+These entries appear anomalous given that their country code is absent from the valid list in Country-Code.xlsx and the placeholder nature of the city name.
+Despite their irregularity, these entries will be retained to ensure the integrity and completeness of the dataset.

 ### Interpretations:
 1. Keys like "results_found” and “results_start" aren't crucial for restaurant data extraction.
 2. The restaurant's ID is represented as `"R": { "res_id": ... }`.
 3. The "zomato_events" key holds a list of dictionaries detailing all events for a given restaurant.
 4. Events can have multiple associated photos.
-Each photo will be stored in individual rows in the output CSV.
+Each photo will be stored in individual rows in the output restaurant_events.csv.

 ## Cloud Deployment and Design
 ### **Design & Deployment:**